taustation-fan/players-guide/README.md

 All players start from level 1, and gain experience through

 * missions
+* side jobs
 * successful combat
-* side jobs
 * finding things in the Ruins
 * career tasks
 * discreet work

 When you reach 100% experience of the current career level, you ascend to the next level.
-On leveling up, you receive a small bonus in credits.
+On leveling up, you receive a small bonus in credits, and immediately regenerate all stats and Focus.
 Levels are capped to 25.

 Each block of five levels is called a *tier*, and ascending to a higher